bwesterb/pol/README.md

 ===

-**WARNING** pol is in development: it is not finished; it is probably not yet seccure and updates of the format might break your safe.
+**WARNING** pol is in development: it is not finished; it is probably not yet secure and updates of the format might break your safe.

 pol /pɵl/ is a password manager with two important features: